postmanlabs/labs-docs/v6/postman/api_documentation/viewing_documentation.md

 ### Viewing Public Documentation

 Public documentation is accessible through a URL that Postman generates at the time of publication.
-This link displays immediately, and is availble later in your Postman Dashboard.
+This link displays immediately, and can be found in your [Postman Dashboard]({{site.pm.gs}}).
 If you’ve opted to use a custom domain, you’ll find your published documentation link in the Postman Dashboard.

 [![public documentation link](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-docs-public-view.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-docs-public-view.png)